 Any cyber security plan is only as good as its weakest part.
 No matter the solution, implementation, or system at hand, the application of such a system hinges on each part working in tandem with the entire system as a whole.
 As long as there is data present on the device or server, there is exposure.

 Thankfully, introducing a data wiping and destruction service into your data maintenance plan can drastically reduce the threat of data to your secure systems.
 Let’s look at why data is so dangerous to keep, and what can be done to mitigate this danger.

-The problem with data is that with each data point collected, each resource collated and archived, the attack surface increases.
-Exposure of a single account or data resource is bad, but exposure of millions of resources is just that much worse.
+The problem with data is that with each data point collected, each resource collated and archived the attack surface increases.
+Exposure to a single account or data resource is bad, but exposure to millions of resources is just that much worse.

 We can’t avoid collecting data, though – for any data-based company, data is the bread and butter of what you do.
 How we handle this data, then, becomes even more important than in any other application.
 While we can’t eliminate the attack surface entirely, we can surely mitigate the risk and decrease the potential for loss.

 A good way of starting the process of mitigation is to apply lessons learned from dealing with physical data.
 Corporations have worked with physical data records for so long that many common policies and solutions have arisen as proven ways to ensure security.
 While the parallels between physical records and digital records aren’t perfect, these proven solutions should be considered.

 When dealing with data, especially data that has legal ramifications attached to their mishandling, the adoption of a retention schedule is paramount.
 A retention schedule, in its most simple form, is a methodology to establish the legal authority to retain and purge records held by a company.
 While this sounds pretty simplistic, it’s actually incredibly key to company-wide record keeping, setting the long-term retention and destruction approaches for the company data.

 As part of this, a few key elements should form the basis of such a schedule.